benetech/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/), even if you think it stinks ;-)

 == Changelog ==
+= 0.7.1 =
+* re-minized lyte-min.js (there's lyte.js for your reading pleasure though)
+* thumbnail image in noscript-tags now inherits size of div (to keep it from messing up the layout when JS is not available, e.g. in a feedburner-feed)
+* the html5 version of the audio-player now is a bit higher (was 27px, now 33px) to allow scrolling through the clip
+* the html-output of the plugin now validates against xhtml 1.0 transitional (thanks for the heads-up Carolin)
+* text in frontend (i.e. what your visitors see) is translated into Dutch & French, [corrections and other translations are welcome](http://blog.futtta.be/contact/)

+= 0.7.0 =
+* new feature (as seen [on Pitchfork](http://pitchfork.com/ "great site for music lovers")): [audio-only YouTube embeds](http://blog.futtta.be/2011/04/19/audio-only-youtube-embedding-with-wp-youtube-lyte-0-7/) (use "httpa://" instead of "httpv://")
+* merged lyte-min.js and lyte-newtube-min.js into one file
+* added wmode=transparant when video is played in flash-mode

 = 0.6.5 =
 * updated images for html5-version to new look&feel
 * disabled "watch later" by adding variable "probably_logged_in=false" to youtube embed